BIATeam/BIADocs/docs/30-BIAToolKit/90-PublishBIAToolKitInClickOnce.md

 Next time you do not need to reset the certificat.

 ## Inform the users
-Send to all develloper following message
+Send to all developer following message
 ```
 BIAToolKit in ClickOnce